 The Home Depot

-Designing better experiences for workers means solving for one of the most underrated and historically neglected parts of people's lives.
-And there's no shortage of opportunity.
+Designing better experiences for employees means solving for one of the most underrated and historically neglected parts of everyone’s lives – their work.
+There's no shortage of opportunity.